GuillaumeMougeot/DogFaceNet/README.md

 * numpy >= 1.14.0
 * matplotlib >= 2.1.2
 * scikit-image >= 0.13.1
-* jupyter >= 1.0.0
+* jupyter >= 1.0.0 (optional: only for dev)
-* tqdm >= 4.23.4
+* tqdm >= 4.23.4 (optional: only for dev)

+Then run the following command from the root directory of the project:

+    python dogfacenet/dogfacenet.py

+To run properly the dataset has to be located in a data/dogfacenet folder or you will have to edit the config part of the dogfacenet.py file.

+The above command will train a model and save it into output/model directory.
+It will also save its history in output/history.

 ### Content

-The stable version is in dogfacenet/dogfacenet_v10-stable.ipynb.
-You can run it into jupyter notebook.
+As previous precised, the stable version is in dogfacenet/dogfacenet.py.
 It contains:

 * the data-preprocessing after alignment
 * the model definition and training

-* the model evaluation on verification, recognition and clustering
+The dogfacenet-dev folder contains the developer version of the code.
+Model evaluation (verification, recognition, clustering, ROC curve, observation on the heatmap, ...) is in developer folder.
+It will be transfer in stable folder soon.
+The main dev version is in dogfacenet-dev/dogfacenet_v12-dev.ipynb jupyter notebook file.

 The dataset is not available for now, but coming soon...
 The rest of the project contains:

 * (data: the images of the project) not available right now...
-* landmarks: a try on automatic facial landmarks detection, still in developpement...
+* dogfacenet: stable version of the DogFaceNet project.
+    * dogfacenet: dataset loading, model definiton and training
+    * offline/online_training: function for triplet generation
-* dogfacenet: the main part, it contains the code on dog face verification and on face alignment (in dogfacenet/labelizer).
+* dogfacenet-dev: the main part, it contains the code on dog face verification and on face alignment (in dogfacenet/labelizer).
     * labelizer: contains the data-preprocessing function after labeling the images using VIA
         * copy_images: copies the images from the output folder of VIA to the input folder of DogFaceNet
         * transform_csv_to_clean_format: edits the output csv file from VIA to a adapted format